 (14) The decision of the review panel under subregulation (13) is final and without appeal.

+[Regulation 23 amended in Gazette 11 Feb 2011 p.
+506-7.]

 24. Purchase of capital assets out of the Account

 With the prior approval of the Industry Management Committee the Director General may purchase out of the Account capital assets required in connection with the purposes mentioned in regulations 19, 20 and 21.